Brenda Stallings

 Serving the Community

-I serve the community by providing free legal advice through the ABA Access to Justice Commission.
-I co-founded the BellTower Scholarship, Inc. (est. 2008) which has provided over $80,000 in scholarships to UAPB students.
+I serve the community by organizing free legal advice in conjunction with the Pulaski County Clerk's Office.
+I co-founded the BellTower Scholarship, Inc. (est. 2008) which has provided over $100,000 in scholarships to UAPB students.
 I started Build a Future, Support a Child which along with the Oscar Washington, Jr. Educational Fund provides chromebooks to foster care kids in Pulaski County.
+I volunteer for the GEMS program, UAPB Recruitment Day and read to 3rd graders at Dr. Marion G. Lacey Academy.

 I live in my community, believe in my community and serve my community.